 All complaints and expressions of concern, whether raised informally or formally, will be treated confidentially and correspondence, statements and records will remain confidential except where disclosure is required in the course of the school’s inspection, or where any other legal obligation prevails.

 The policy will be reviewed every 3 years unless guidance/legislation/experience requires an earlier review.

 Informal (Stage 1)

 Any concerns about a student’s learning or welfare should, in the first instance, be raised informally with the appropriate Year Manager.
 If there is any uncertainty about who should deal with the complaint, the matter should, in the first instance, be raised with the Complaints Co-ordinator.
 The Year Manager/Complaints Co-ordinator may refer the matter to the Head of Faculty or a member of the Senior Leadership team for a response.
 Concerns about whole school issues or about the Headteacher or the Governing Body should always be raised directly with the school’s Complaints Co-ordinator who will ensure the appropriate body investigates and responds.

-The Year Manager/ nominated person will investigate and provide verbal or written feedback as appropriate and within 3 days of being notified of the concern.
+The Year Manager/ nominated person will investigate and provide verbal or written feedback as appropriate and within 5 school working days of being notified of the concern.

-In most cases concerns will be resolved at Stage 1 but if this is not the case and the outcome is considered unsatisfactory or unacceptable, details of this policy and the formal complaints procedure will be provided to the complainant, including a Stage 2 Complaint Form (please request from The Radclyffe School).
+In most cases concerns will be resolved at Stage 1 but if this is not the case and the outcome is considered unsatisfactory or unacceptable, details of this policy and the formal complaints procedure will be provided to the complainant, including a Stage 2 Complaint Form.

 The complainant will be invited to complete the Stage 2 Complaint Form and return it to the Complaints Co-ordinator within 10 school working days of receipt of the form.